Rajneeshpuram: Role in 1984 bioterror attack

-In 1984, Ma Anand Sheela and several Rajneeshpuram citizens planned, organized, and executed a bioterrorism attack, poisoning the salad bars of ten restaurants in Wasco County.
+In 1984, Ma Anand Sheela and several Rajneeshpuram citizens planned, organized, and executed a bioterrorism attack, poisoning the salad bars of ten restaurants in Wasco County with Salmonella bacteria.
 The attack's purpose was to decrease voter turnout by sickening, terrorizing, and incapacitating voters so the Rajneeshpuram candidates would win the 1984 Wasco County elections.
 Although no one was killed, 751 people were sickened and 45 people were hospitalized, including several Wasco County public officials.
 The Rajneesh bioterrorism attack is the largest biological warfare attack in United States history.

+Planning for the attack began in the summer of 1984, when Ma Anand Puja and her assistant began cultivating large quantities of salmonella bacteria in their makeshift private laboratory located in a shed in the commune called the "Chinese Laundry."
+In August they began with small scale tests at a restaurant and the Wasco County courthouse but did not see the results they had hoped for.
+In September they ramped up tests in preparation for the elections in November.
+They targeted at least 10 different restaurants, mostly targeting the salad bars, and poisoned over 700 individuals.
+Initially, contaminated water systems or food handlers were suspected of being the cause of the outbreak, but this couldn't be verified.
+Investigators found it difficult to pinpoint a specific or common cause of the cases being reported.
+Though some suspected the Rajneeshees, their suspicions weren't confirmed until later when a vial of the cultivated bacteria was found on the commune.

 Ironically, the attack backfired by increasing voter turnout.
 Hundreds of local residents, suspecting Rajneeshee involvement in the attack, went to the polls on election day and voted overwhelmingly against the Rajneeshee candidates.